NicoleColgan/link_detection_bot/README.md

 ## TODO:
 ### For next week
+- update txt file and send to nicole (Oisin)
+- Input validtion on documents (Oisin)
+- csv - document, url, statuscode, runTime, runName, working - pk: url, do we need doc table??
+(Oisin)
+- think aqbout other fields for csv (Nicole & Oisin)
+- retrying it fails onece (Nicole)
+- What other things to check in url - dif error codes etc., eg page not found, network error etc (Nicole)
+- ~~Merge our changes~~ (Nicole)

+## Done to date
 - find more broke links (Oisin)
-- ~~Create the base python script - just one main, init, whatever~~ - base script with like fuck all in it that accepts command line arguments (Oisin)
+- Create the base python script - just one main, init, whatever - base script with like fuck all in it that accepts command line arguments (Oisin)
-- ~~Update read me with your parts~~ (oisin)
+- Update read me with your parts (oisin)
-- ~~Create a directory of documents~~ (Nicole)
+- Create a directory of documents (Nicole)
-- Reading in all the documents and checking the urls on the current page are good or not and print to csvs (Nicole)
+- Reading in all the documents and checking the urls on the current page are good or not (Nicole)

 ### Future
 - spit broken links to csv (Oisin or nicole - not sure)
 - Check not only if theyre 404s but if the link exists period
+- doc tavble - last updated

 ## notes:
 - It should periodically crawling page (recursively eg follow a docs links link...)